sersoft-gmbh/swift-smtp/README.md

 ## Usage

 The package contains two targets `SwiftSMTP` and `SwiftSMTPVapor`.
-The former is a pure SwifTNIO implementation, while the latter contains some helpers for using SwiftSMTP in Vapor applications.
+The former is a pure SwiftNIO implementation, while the latter contains some helpers for using SwiftSMTP in Vapor (4) applications.

 ### SwiftSMTP